GeorgAUT/ctf_koopman/README.md

 ## Requirements

-PyKoopman for CTF relies on the following packages lists in `requirements.txt`:
+PyKoopman for CTF relies on Python@3.10 and the following packages listed in `requirements.txt`:
 - numpy
-- pydmd > 0.4, <= 0.4.1
+- pydmd @ 0.4.1
-- pykoopman
+- pykoopman @ 1.1.0